 There are several ways you can protect your hearing while you attend one of these pro sporting events:

 - Establish a hearing baseline – Before you can adequately protect your hearing, it is important to know if you already have some level of hearing loss.
-As hearing loss can be progressive, it is essential that you have early intervention to prevent further loss.
+As hearing loss can be progressive, it is essential that you have an early intervention to prevent further loss.
 By having a hearing evaluation, you can learn what condition your hearing is in, and our audiologist can counsel you on what steps you need to take to prevent hearing loss.

 - Use disposable earplugs – A simple set of inexpensive foam earplugs can be enough to protect your ears while attending your next sporting event.
 If you have particularly sensitive hearing, you may want to choose impulse earplugs, which help passively dampen sharp, loud sounds like screaming sports fans.